duembeg/gsat/README.md

     ```
     sudo apt-get install python-numpy python-opencv
     ```

+* OS X (32/64)
+ * for installation instructions, follow the links above to download and install each dependency.
+ * OpenCV has not been tested.

 * Windows 7 (32/64)
  * for installation instructions, follow the links above to download and install each dependency.